Baldassari/baldassari/README.md

 🐳 I am Asaph Baldassari, a passionated Engineer.

 🥦 I have a truly desire to be a meaningful man.
-So in order to achieve that I keep praying, learnig, challenging myself, listen, reading, working and spreeding love for who pass throught my life.
+So in order to achieve that I keep praying, learnig, challenging myself, listening, reading, working and spreeding love for who pass throught my life.

 ⚡ Besides my name is originally from Hebrew I am from Brazil 😁